CarInsurance.com Insights

 What to look for when buying a vehicle with a rebuilt title

-If you’re considering buying a vehicle with a rebuilt title, here are some critical steps to take to ensure you don’t buy a car that winds up not being a good deal:
+If you’re considering buying a vehicle with a rebuilt title, here are some critical steps to take to ensure you don’t buy a car that Before buying a rebuilt title vehicle, your first priority is understanding exactly what happened to the car and how well it was fixed.
+Frame damage, flood damage and shoddy repair work are the biggest risks, and they’re not always visible.
+A pre-purchase inspection from a trusted mechanic is non-negotiable.

 1. Research the vehicle’s history.
 You can do this through VINCheck, which is free, or pay to get a vehicle history report from Carfax, AutoCheck or the National Motor Vehicle Title Information System.